TahmidAhmed2000/Gov1347/posts/week_8.md

 In this section, I will discuss the validation I used for my models.

 + First off, for the in-sample fit, the statistics are shown above for each type of state.
 We can see that the poll model typically has a higher R-Square than the fundamental model for all types of states.
 It is interesting to note, however, that while the R-square is quite high for the poll model for blue states, it's RMSE is pretty high.
-Thus, this shows that the models do have some sort of unpredictability.
++ We can see that red states have a high mean squared error using the poll model for the in-sample fit.

 ![](../figures/outsample.png)
 Figure 7.

 + For out-of-sample validation, I essentially performed cross-validation.
 I randomly divided the data into 2 subsets and used one subset for fitting the model and used the other for testing the model performance.
 I then repeated this procedure 1,000 times.
 + For out-of-sample validation of the ensemble model, I calculated the predictive error by weighing the predictive errors from the poll and fundamental models with the same weights as the ensemble model.
 Given the characteristics of the model, I could not really do an out-of-sample validation like how I did for the poll and fundamental models, so I thought this method I outlined can potentially work.
-+ We can see that red states have a high mean squared error using the poll model for the in-sample fit.
 + The predictive error using cross-validation seems to mainly be around 1.6 - 1.8 for all models.